-- managing cultural diversity and organizational alignment; - exposure to the unique characteristics of each region in the global semiconductor market, which can cause capital equipment investment patterns to vary significantly from period to period; - periodic local or international economic downturns: - potential adverse tax consequences, including withholding tax rules that may limit the repatriation of our earnings, and higher effective income tax rates in foreign countries where we do business; - government controls, either by the United States or other countries, that restrict our business overseas or the import or export of semiconductor products or increase the cost of our operations; - tariffs or other trade barriers (including those applied to our products or to parts and supplies that we purchase); - political instability, natural disasters, legal or regulatory changes, acts of war or terrorism in regions where we have operations or where we do business; - fluctuations in interest and currency exchange rates.
+- managing cultural diversity and organizational alignment: - exposure to the unique characteristics of each region in the global semiconductor market, which can cause capital equipment investment patterns to vary significantly from period; - periodic local or international economic - downturns: - potential adverse tax consequences, including withholding tax rules that may limit the repatriation of our earnings, and higher effective income tax rates in foreign countries where we do business; - government controls, either by the United States or other countries, that restrict our business overseas or the import or export of semiconductor products or increase the cost of our operations; - compliance with customs regulations in the countries in which we do business: - tariffs or other trade barriers (including those applied to our products or to parts and supplies that we purchase): - political instability, natural disasters, legal or regulatory changes, acts of war or terrorism in regions where we have operations or where we do business: - fluctuations in interest and currency exchange rates.
 Fluctuations in currency exchange rates may adversely impact our ability to compete on price with local providers or the value of revenues we generate from our international business.
-Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate; - longer payment cycles and difficulties in collecting accounts receivable outside of the United States: - difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); - inadequate protection or enforcement of our intellectual property and other legal rights in foreign jurisdictions.
+Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate; - longer payment cycles and difficulties in collecting accounts receivable outside of the United States: - difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); and - inadequate protection or enforcement of our intellectual property and other legal rights in foreign iurisdictions.